www.learn-to-play-rock-guitar.com

 A String Major NotesA String Major Notes Fingering

-The fifth string is tuned to the A major note.
-On the A string, the next guitar notes for the major scale are B and C major, shown in the charts.
+The fifth string is tuned to the A natural note.
+On the A string, the next guitar notes for the major scale are B and C natural, shown in the charts.
 Play these notes with your middle and ring fingers

 D String (Fourth String)